 La caña - This has the same texture and flavor characteristics as the jarrete.
 This part of the ham is normally used in gastronomy to make small cubes.

-Cebo - A grade of Jamón Ibérico that refers to the pigs finishing period if it only consists of a diet of commercial cereal feed.
+Cebo - A grade of Jamón Ibérico that refers to pigs who mainly eat cereal feed and not acorns.

 Cerdo - Castilian for pig.
 Cerdo Ibérico is the Iberian pig.